 Note: By the way, we're not done with the teenage confidence man.
 As we'll see below, he grew up and went on to a stellar career of airline flim-flam.
 A few years later, the same guy zapped Braniff II.
-Then he started Braniff III, and tanked it, too.
+Then he was involved in starting Braniff III, and tanked it, too.
 He has since been convicted of illegal financial schemes in the airline and aviation industry at least twice.